Pastoral Supervision

 Paterson & Rose, 2014

-Pastoral Supervision offers an regular, intentional and boundaried space within which a person can explore their professional practice with the aim of continually growing in their work.
+Pastoral Supervision offers a regular, intentional and boundaried space within which a person can explore their professional practice with the aim of continually growing in their work.
 It is based upon reflective practice and situated within a relationship built upon trust, respect, confidentiality, openness and support.
 It can be offered one-to-one or in a group setting.

 Within the context of ministry, there is theological under-pinning as well as an appreciation of psychology and the importance of context.
 It differs from both spiritual direction and counselling in that it is focused on the professional working role of the supervisee, but there will be elements of overlap.
 Ultimately the supervisor seeks to help the supervisee to grow in their ministry, accountability and self-awareness, whilst reducing the burdensome weight that often is associated with the role.